jakobsym/TrendTech_Titans/README.md

    ```

 ### Project File Structure
-* Ignore the ugly format on github.com, if you look at the README.md in your IDE it is actually readable.
+* Ignore spaghetti below if you look at the README.md in your IDE it is actually readable there.

 ttt_project/
   ├── node_modules/       # Dependencies (auto-generated)